On Monday, Fox Sports was slammed with a discrimination lawsuit by one of its former employees.

 What You Should Know About Workplace Discrimination:

 In New York City, Philadelphia and New Jersey workplace discrimination is a violation of federal laws.
-It is unlawful for an employer to discriminate against job applicants or employees based on disability, national origin, race, age, gender or religion.
+It is unlawful for an employer to discriminate against job applicants or employees based on disability, national origin, race, age, gender/sex or religion.

 What You Should Know About Religious Discrimination:

 The Civil Rights Act of 1964 forbids companies from practicing religious discrimination in any form.
 It also forbids a company from retaliating against an employee who reports any complaints of discrimination or participation in an investigation concerning the complaint.
-Our Religious Discrimination Attorneys offer a free legal advise consultation and charge no fee unless we collect for you.
+Our Religious Discrimination Attorneys offer free legal advice consultation and charge no fee unless we collect for you.

 When it comes to religion, Title VII does not allow: